 Our surgeons perform small incision, no-stitch, no-needle cataract surgery at Vantage Surgery Center.
 At our state-of-the art center, patients enjoy the convenience of outpatient surgery and a rapid recovery.
 Modern equipment and the expertise of our surgeons provide the safety and quality of a university hospital without the inconvenience or cost.
 In the hands of Vantage's highly trained surgeons, modern cataract surgery is comfortable, quick (it typically takes less than 10 minutes), and highly successful.

 Dr. Whisler offers cataract surgery performed at the Monterey Peninsula Surgery Center on 966 Cass Street.

 Cataract Surgery at Vantage Eye Center

-Vantage Eye surgeons also offer 'dropless' cataract surgery.
-After cataract surgery, patient typically need to place multiple eye drops in the eye, many times during the day for the first two weeks after surgery.
-This can be a nuisance due to the medication schedule, and costly, since some of the drops can be pricy.
-Our surgeons can now replace all those post-operative drops with an injection given at the end of surgery.
-If this interests you, ask your Vantage Eye surgeon during your visit.
+Vantage Eye surgeons also offer less drops with their cataract surgery.
+After cataract surgery, the patient typically needs to place multiple eye drops in the eye many times during the day for the first two weeks after surgery.
+This can be a nuisance due to the medication schedule and cost.
+Our surgeons can now place medications into and around the eye during surgery to minimize the need for you to instill your own drops following your surgical procedure.

 For more information on the Advanced Technology Lens program, click here.